-All Maritime applicants who meet the minimum academic requirements are invited for an interview.
-Non Maritime applicants will be ranked using academics and supporting supplemental documents and the top applicants are invited for an interview.
+All Maritime applicants who meet the minimum academic requirements and a minimum CASPer score are invited for an interview.
+Non Maritime applicants will be ranked using academics, CASPer score and supporting supplemental documents and the top applicants are invited for an interview.
 A processing fee of \$75 will be charged to all applicants receiving an interview.
 The interview weekend dates are posted on the Admissions main web page in the fall of each year.
-The Admissions office is unable to re-schedule interview dates and time due to the nature of the MMI.
+Due to the nature and logistics of the MMI, the Admissions office is unable to re-schedule interview dates and time.
+Individuals who require disability-related accommodation are responsible for notifying the Admissions office so that reasonable accommodation can be provided for the interview process.